North Hinksey

-North Hinksey is a village and civil parish in Oxfordshire, England, immediately west of Oxford.
-The civil parish includes the large settlement of Botley, effectively a suburb of Oxford.
-North Hinksey was part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.
+North Hinksey is a village in the civil parish of Botley and North Hinksey, in the Vale of White Horse district, in Oxfordshire, England, on the west side of the Thames flood plain immediately opposite the city of Oxford.
+The civil parish includes the large settlement of Botley, effectively an isolated suburb of Oxford, with the Botley Road as the sole highway link across the flood plain.
+North Hinksey was in all respects part of Berkshire until the 1974 boundary changes transferred administration of the Vale of White Horse district to Oxfordshire County Council; it remains part of the historic county of Berkshire however, since the 1974 act did not change the ancient county boundaries.
 The village of North Hinksey has a manor house, The Fishes public house, a Church of England primary school and a Church of England parish church, St. Lawrence's, which dates back to at least the 12th century.
 Four of the older houses have thatched roofs.

 There was also the administrative offices of the Church of England Diocese of Oxford (Diocesan Church House) in the enlarged former vicarage.
 This, as of September 2016 is to be converted to housing.
 Harcourt Hill and Raleigh Park lie to the southwest of the village.
 All the shopping and other facilities in the parish are now found in Botley.
 The centre of the old village is now effectively cut off from much of the newer part of Botley by the busy Oxford Ring Road, part of the A34 trunk road, though there are two pedestrian underpasses.
 The parish has a cemetery which includes 671 identified Commonwealth war graves.